georgie-png/Experimental_Media_Lab/README.md

 The way to do this is by:

-First step make sure Raspberry Pi's operating system is up to date by running the following commands in the Terminal or Command Prompt : `sudo apt update`  `sudo apt upgrade`
+- First, make sure Raspberry Pi's operating system is up-to-date by running the following commands in the terminal: `sudo apt update' `sudo apt-upgrade'
 - Second, use `git` to clone the `rpi-rgb-led-matrix` repository from GitHub: `git clone https://github.com/hzeller/rpi-rgb-led-matrix.git
 - Third Step is go into RGB Matrix library folder: `cd rpi-rgb-led-matrix`
 - Fourth step is once you in this folder we run the command `make build-python PYTHON=$(which python 3)'
 - Fifth step is install python onto this folder by running this code `sudo make install-python`